autostrap/project-config/README.md

 required to configure the topic configuration in question.
 This directory must not contain any other configuration.

-*Note: This directory is an override for sys11-config.
+*Note: This directory is an override for global-config.
 Hence only configuration parameters with values differing from those in sys11-config need to (and should) be included here.
 Anything not set explicitely will inherit the default values from sys11-config.*